yugabyte/yugabyte-db/docs/content/v2.20/drivers-orms/smart-drivers.md

 ### Order of node selection for new connections

-Consider a cluster with three primary nodes across three zones (zoneA, zoneB, and zoneC); and three read replica nodes in zoneB, zoneC, and zoneD.
+Consider a hypothetical setup where a YugabyteDB cluster has nodes in a single region _region1_ of cloud _cloud1_ with three primary nodes across three zones (_zoneA_, _zoneB_, and _zoneC_); and three read replica nodes across zones _zoneB_, _zoneC_, and _zoneD_.

 The following shows how nodes are selected for new connections, depending on the load balance and topology key settings.

-Note that the property names use the Java convention, and property names for other smart drivers may be slightly different.
+Note that the property names used below are applicable for the JDBC smart driver.
+To know these names for a specific language smart driver, refer to its documentation page.

 Also, the property `fallback-to-topology-keys-only` is ignored when either the `topology-keys` is empty or when `load-balance` is set to `prefer-primary` or `prefer-rr`.